 - Lockout lasts for: This duration can be set in various units (days, years, months, etc.) and must be entered using ISO designators (see table below).
 You can manually override password lockouts if necessary.

-In this section, you can “Allow users to create their own accounts” and/or "Set password policy" for your domain.
+The Authentication tab you can “Allow users to create their own accounts” and/or set password policy for your domain.
 If selecting set password policy use the ISO duration designators below to configure durations of this policy.

 ISO duration designators

 ISO durations use one-letter designators and a simple format to indicate standardized time intervals.
 To enter a duration:

 - Enter P (period) if you want to use days, weeks, months, or years as your unit of time, and PT (period, time) if you want to use seconds, minutes, or hours.

 - Enter the number of units that you want to use.